Shasta County Probate — What Heirs Need to Know

 Shasta County local rules and procedures

-Caption must describe relief sought.
-Under Local Rule 15.02, the caption of every probate petition must be all-inclusive as to the order sought, so the matter can be properly calendared.
+Caption must fully describe all relief sought.
+Under Local Rule 15.02, the caption of every probate petition must be all-inclusive as to the order sought, so the matter can be properly calendared and filing fees correctly determined.
 If any part of the estate is to be distributed to a trust, the caption must say so.
+This level of caption specificity is more demanding than many California courts and can cause returned filings if overlooked.

-Documents due three days before hearing.
-Rule 15.06 requires all orders and affidavits of publication to be filed at least three court days before the hearing date.
-Late filings risk continuance.
+Documents due three court days before hearing.
+Rule 15.06 requires all proposed orders and affidavits of publication to be filed or lodged with the clerk at least three court days before the hearing date.
+The three-day window is tighter than the five-day requirement in many larger California counties, so practitioners coming from other jurisdictions should adjust their calendaring accordingly.

-Detailed final distribution petitions.
-Local Rule 15.10 imposes extensive requirements: a full description of all assets on hand, a computation of fees and commissions, a schedule of claims with dates and amounts, a tax payment statement, and identification of separate versus community property.
+Exhaustive final distribution petition requirements.
+Local Rule 15.10 imposes one of the more detailed final distribution requirements in California: a full description of all assets on hand, facts showing each heir's entitlement (including information on predeceased children), a computation of fees and commissions, a tax payment statement per Probate Code section 9650, a schedule of claims with dates and amounts, identification of separate versus community property, and — if distributing assets in kind unequally — a signed agreement from each heir acknowledged accepting the distribution plan.

 Shasta County probate timeline